xcsp3team/cosoco/README.md

  almost all constraints that forms the [XCSP3 core](http://xcsp.org):

   + The main data structures (related to CSP instances) contain around 600 loc.
-  + The solver part contains 1600 loc.
+  + The solver part contains around 1500 loc.
-  + The optimizer part around 265 loc.
+  + The optimizer part around 250 loc.
-  + The constraint directory is the biggest one with around 4,500 loc.
+  + The constraint directory is the biggest one with around 5,500 loc.

  As introduced above, cosoco uses the [XCSP3 core](XCSP3 format) and parses  problems using the parser available [https://github.com/xcsp3team/XCSP3-CPP-Parser](here)